akka/akka/akka-docs/rst/scala/actors.rst

 future.

-The ``onComplete``, ``onSuccess``, or ``onFailure`` methods of the ``Future`` can be used to register a callback to get a notification when the Future completes.
-Gives you a way to avoid blocking.
+The ``onComplete``, ``onSuccess``, or ``onFailure`` methods of the ``Future`` can be used to register a callback to get a notification when the Future completes, giving you a way to avoid blocking.

 .. warning::